What’s the Role of Financial Planning in Retirement?

 - Health care: Medicare premiums, prescriptions, doctor’s visits and other health care expenses can add up fast in retirement.

-- Long-term care: “While not everyone will purchase long-term care—or can afford it—everyone should have a plan should have a plan to account for how you would handle arranging to get the care you need,” Weber says.
-“Requiring care puts an emotional strain on the caregiver and creates stress for others.
-Weber adds that it’s important to identify who would help if needed (your spouse, children, friends) and know how to spend down assets to qualify for Medicaid, or where the money will come from to pay for care.”
+- Long-term care: While not everyone will purchase long-term care insurance—or can afford it—everyone should have a plan for how you would handle arranging to get the care you need.
+Requiring care puts an emotional strain on the caregiver and creates stress for others.
+It’s important to identify who would help if needed (your spouse, children, friends) and know how to spend down assets to qualify for Medicaid, or where the money will come from to pay for care.
+This is often a potentially stressful conversation to have with loved ones so it can really help to take the time to research your options and prepare this discussion.

 - Longevity: Living a long, happy life is the ultimate goal—and you want to make sure your finances can go the distance.